Kouros: Orchomenos–Thera group

-The characteristics of this style are as follows.
-The ear is still carved in one plane, but less stylised.
+The characteristics of this style are as follows: the ear is still carved in one plane, but is less stylised.
 Eyes are not so large as before and more rounded.
-Mouth is horizontal but no longer always in one plane.
-The slight protrusions of flanks are sometimes prolonged into a girdle-like ridge, the sculptor occasionally marks the anterior spine of the crest.
+The mouth is horizontal but no longer always in one plane.
+The slight protrusions of flanks are sometimes prolonged into a girdle-like ridge.
+The sculptor occasionally marks the anterior spine of the crest.
 Shoulder blades are now separate raised planes.
-The erector spinae sometimes indicated as raised planes.
-Arms are generally joined to body.
-The depression over great trochanter is generally omitted.
-Shin sometimes curves inwards.
-Left flank is occasionally placed slightly forward.
+The erector spinae is sometimes indicated as raised planes.
+Arms are generally joined to the body.
+The depression over the great trochanter is generally omitted.
+The shins sometimes curve inwards.
+The left flank is occasionally placed slightly forward.